ds-modules/curriculum-guide/technology/pedagogy-and-technology.md

 ### `datascience` package

 In addition to the computing infrastructure, another piece of the technology is the `datascience` package.
 While traditional libraries such as `pandas` and `matplotlib` are powerful, they are also quite complicated, and the verbose code and documentation can intimidate those who are new to programming.
 The `datascience` Python package was written for use in Berkeley’s Data Science courses and aims to provide a simple but powerful set of tools for introductory students.
+Students that are in or have taken Data 8 will be familiar with this package as it is used throughout the course.

 The package contains useful functionality for investigating and graphically displaying data.
 One key component of the `datascience` package is the `Tables` abstraction, which is similar to a Pandas dataframe.
 The package also contains useful functionality for drawing maps and plotting.

 ### Other Tools

+Many of the other tools used in DSEP courses such as OK, interact links, and the interactive Data 8 textbook were designed in the same way, with the goal of reducing